openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Terminology

+Common terms in this document come from [@!RFC6749].

+This specification also defines the following terms.
+In the case where a term has a definition that differs, the definition below is authoritative.

 Credential

-  A set of claims about a subject made by an Issuer.
+  A set of one or more claims about a subject made by a Credential Issuer.

   Note: the definition of a term "credential" in this specification is different from that in [@!OpenID.Core].

 Verifiable Credential (VC)